pleasedonotdisturb/js-scroll-indicator/README.md

-# js-scroll-indicator
+# Scroll Indicator
-Just a simple scroll indicator :)
+A simple interaction of a scroll indicator.
+Automatically detects whether the user is scrolling up or down.
+Inspired by [this video by Online Tutorials](https://youtu.be/IyfEb1_ZBrI).